 “When the story changes, so does the world.” – Olga Tokarczuk

-The 7th edition of the Mountains of Literature Festival in 2022 will take place between 13 and 20 July.
+The in 2022 will take place between 13 and 21 July.
 The central idea of this year’s festival was inspired by Ursula K. Le Guin, who in 1986, in a text entitled “The Carrier Bag Theory of Fiction”, referred to the intuition and concepts according to which the memory of humanity’s development continually cultivated through the history of creating and using tools of violence – bones, spears, axes, etc. – is an intellectual fraud.
 According to the writer, the foundation of the origins of civilisation lies in baskets, bags and nets – containers in which we collect useful things, which we then carry home, use ourselves and share with others.
 Elaborating on that idea, we will notice, apart from its various values and inspirations, the debunking of the still-dominant narrative: shifting the focus of the founding myth of humanity from the Man-Hero to the Human Being-Gatherer.
 Which also allows for a different look at the stereotype of the woman.
 The contemptuous, yet still present, image of “a woman with heavy bags” changes its character.
 It becomes a story about the true beginning and origins of humanity.

 This year, the festival will become a huge basket, in which – thanks to authors, artists and academics – the seeds of many ideas which are extremely important in the contemporary world will be gathered and shared with the participants, in an attempt to change the world for the better.
 More loyal, more equal, more just.